bridging the gap between art and science.

 Student Eligibility

-Students can be any major but special consideration will be given to students majoring in art or humanities subjects such as but not limited to art, literature, graphic design, music, poetry, creative writing, film or television production, immersive media, journalism, women’s studies, or gender studies.
+• Students must be majoring in a STEAM (science, technology, engineering, art and mathematics) related subjects such as, but not limited to: literature, graphic design, music, poetry, creative writing, film or television production, immersive media, journalism, women's studies, gender studies, biology, chemistry, physics, computers, civil engineering, electrical engineering, mechanical engineering, or statistics.

 Educator Eligibility